jaynerd/jaynerd.github.io/_posts/2018-03-30-(ML_001)-machine-learning-study.md

 keywords: "Machine Learning"
 ---

+### Machine Learning

+Machine itself finds out the model, rules to classify, learns from data.

 ### Limitations of explicit programming

-Actual coding, like handling exceptions.
 Too many rules.
+Actual coding, like manually handling possible exceptions.
 Developers should specify what the program needs to do based on specific conditions.

-### Machine Learning

-Machine itself finds out the model, rules to classify, learning from data.

 ### Supervised Learning